 We understand the challenge you may have securing appropriate financial documentation due to COVID-19 closures.
 You should continue, to the best of your ability, to work to get your bank documents and other I-20 documents as soon as possible.
 We suggest that you try contacting your bank by phone or email to find out if you can obtain documentation electronically.
 We can begin processing your I-20 once we receive all of your required documentation.

 All visa issuance questions should be directed to your local U.S. consulate office.
 Visa appointment and issuance are regulated by the U.S. government.
 Information about visa appointment wait times, news and alerts can be found at the U.S. Department of State website.
 You can also contact your local U.S. consulate office for specific information about the impact of COVID-19 on visa issuance in your area.

 Note, if you are considering using a private visa documentation processing firm, be aware that their specific calendars are separate from those of the U.S. Department of State or consulate offices.
 Private visa processing firms may have different availability and dates.

 If your arrival in Buffalo is delayed by any COVID-19 related issue, we will continue to inform you of your enrollment options and ask that you work with your admissions team to understand the impacts for your specific program.
 You can also refer to FAQs on course format, enrollment options and deferral process.

-If you are a student who is currently studying at another school in the United States and looking to “transfer” your SEVIS/I-20 record for the fall 2020 semester, please note that you must complete your degree at that institution prior to your record being “released” to UB.
+If you are a student who is currently studying at another school in the United States and looking to “transfer” your SEVIS/I-20 record for 2021, please note that you must complete your degree at that institution prior to your record being “released” to UB.
 You can now complete an online form in your UB application status portal to begin the process for UB’s International Admissions staff to work with your current institution to transfer your SEVIS Record to UB and begin the I-20 process.
 Once again, please note this only applies to students who are currently studying in the United States, and see the SEVIS Transfer Form option in their application status portal.